linuxone-community-cloud/technical-resources/3.0/icp-deploy.md

 ## Steps

-1. Request access to LinuxONE Community Cloud
+1. Request access to to IBM Cloud Private on the LinuxONE Community Cloud
 2. Log in to IBM Cloud Private
-3. Navigating the IBM Cloud Private Container Service Interface
-4. (optional) Add Virtual Server Deployment access to your account
+3. Create a MongoDB Container Application using Helm Charts
+4. Test your MongDB Container Application
+5. Create an Open Liberty Container Application using Helm charts
+6. Test your Open Liberty Container application
+7. Create a Banking Microservice Container Application called MPLBank using Helm charts
+8. Use your Banking Microservice Container Application to access DB2 and CICs on zOS

 ## Step 1.
 Request access to LinuxONE Community Cloud.
 1) In a browser, go to the [LinuxONE Community Cloud website](https://developer.ibm.com/linuxone/home-l1cc30-test/).